Vitamin A is a fat-soluble vitamin critical for your vision, immunity, and reproductive health, ensuring healthy skin, hair and bones.

 Vitamin A Boosting Recipes

-- Reproduction and Growth: Vitamin A is essential for proper reproduction and growth.
+• Reproduction, Growth and Development: Vitamin A is essential for proper reproduction and growth.
 It is important for the development of the foetus during pregnancy and helps in the growth and development of children.

 Functions of Vitamin A in Your Body